Coupons are shaping consumer behavior worldwide, from newspaper coupon clippings to unique codes and QR scans for coupon redemption.

 Let’s face it:

 It’s simply too easy to find deals that can ultimately save you thousands.
 All you just have to know is where to look.
-From the consumer’s perspective, let’s see how most shoppers use their coupons.
+Let’s see how most shoppers use their coupons.

-19. Mobile coupon marketing shows that mobile phones enable 93% of Millennials to compare online and in-store prices.
+19. Mobile coupon marketing shows that 93% of Millennials use their cell phones to compare online and in-store prices.

 Before consumers make purchase decisions, especially significantly expensive ones, most of them tend to do their research.
 Coupon advertising statistics show that retailers can use this to their advantage by offering competitive prices either in-store or online.